 World Spay day is an annual campaign led by the Humane Society of the United States, Humane Society International and the Humane Society Veterinary Medical Association.
 On the last Tuesday of February, World Spay Day is observed, giving the community the opportunity to spay/neuter their pets for free.
 Spaying and neutering is a crucial part of pet care.
 It helps control the animal overpopulation, leads to a longer and healthier life and reduces the risk of roaming, which can lead to injury and disease.

 This year, World Spay Day is on February 28, 2017.
-SAS will be celebrating the whole week, however, offering free spay/neuter surgeries to area pets from February 27th through March 3rd.
-The shelter is also offering free microchips during this promotion to stress the importance of pet identification.
+SAS Spay and Neuter Clinic will be celebrating the whole week, however, offering free spay/neuter surgeries plus microchipping to area pets scheduled for surgery from February 27th through March 3rd.

 The goal during this week is also to promote the SAS clinic and let the community know that every day is Spay Day in their eyes.
 The SAS clinic regularly provides low cost services to everyone, thanks to funds from the Seattle Animal Shelter Foundation and Pet Population Control Fund.
 According to SAS, “Dr. Mary Ellen Zoulas, the staff veterinarian, has over 30 years of surgical experience and has done more spay/neuter surgeries than any other doctor in Seattle.”
 The clinic has a highly trained staff of licensed technicians and surgical nurses as well.